 The copyright assignment contract

-An employer who recruits an employee to create an original work may be unaware that he does not own the copyright in the work.
+An employer who hires an employee to create an original work may be unaware that he or she does not own the copyright in the work.
 It is incorrect to think that when the mission of the employment contract is creation, assignment is implicit, as in copyright.

-When an employment contract is concluded, a copyright assignment clause must be provided, according to which the author employee agrees to assign, as his work is developed, the rights to the creations against remuneration.
+When an employment contract is concluded, an assignment of copyright clause must be included, according to which the employee-author undertakes to assign the rights to the creations as and when the work is developed, in return for remuneration.
 This type of clause secures the relationship between the two parties.
-Failure to comply with the clause may have an impact on the employment relationship.
-It does not organize the global transfer of future works, but constitutes a commitment to make, to grant a transfer of copyright once the work has been completed.
+Non-compliance with the clause may have an impact on the employment relationship.
+It does not organise the global transfer of future works, but constitutes a commitment to make, to grant an assignment of copyright once the work has been produced.
 This clause may be the subject of collective agreements.